 - Employment taxes – These are taxes an employer pays or sends to the IRS on behalf of its employees.
 These include unemployment tax, income tax withholding, Social Security, and Medicare taxes.

 - Sales Tax – These are taxes on goods sold.
-You will owe these to any municipality you physically sell goods in including out of state or city locations.
+You will owe these to any municipality you physically sell goods including out of state or city locations.

 6) Set up recordkeeping processes and bank accounts